fedora-llvm-team/llvm-snapshots/scripts/perf/README.md

 # README

-This container setup allows you to compare the system llvm against "big-merge" and "pgo" for the current date.
+This container setup allows you to compare compile time performance of the system llvm against "big-merge" (aka snapshot) and "pgo" for the current date.

 # How to